Diffusivity dependence of the transition path ensemble

 In this Letter, we show that the competition between drift and diffusion in transition pathways can be studied using semi-classical expansions of the path measure of the stochastic dynamics.
 We use a mixture of Gaussian measures to approximate the path measure around its local instantons.
 This allows us to demarcate and transcend the boundaries of the low diffusivity regime.
-We demonstate this explicitly for a two-dimensional overdamped mechanical system, with both conservative and non-conservative forces.
+We demonstrate this explicitly for a two-dimensional overdamped mechanical system, with both conservative and non-conservative forces.
 For this system we uncover a counterintuitive phenomenon where typical transition paths do not concentrate around the most probable path, even at low-to-intermediate diffusivities where the Gaussian approximation is still valid.
-To validate our results numerically, we construct a Markov Chain Monte Carlo method that is formulated in continuous time (and, hence, in infinite dimensions) that allows for simultaneous exploration of multiple transition pathways.
-These are motivated by the measure theoretic approach to Itô diffusion processes \citep{grossAbstractWienerSpaces1967,FunctionalIntegrationBasics} which establishes a reweighing density, with respect to a Gaussian measure, for the target measure of the diffusion process \citep{beskosMCMCMETHODSDIFFUSION2008,cotterMCMCMethodsFunctions2013,hairerSpectralGapsMetropolis2014}.
-Viewing paths in continuous time allows them to be parametrised in an infinite-dimensional spectral basis \citep{kosambiStatisticsFunctionSpace1943,karhunenUberLineareMethoden1947,loeveProbabilityTheory1977} that is adapted to the statistical structure of the process.
-This yields practical sampling methods that are not limited to small diffusivities or long path durations and remain robust to increase in dimensionality and the presence of multiple pathways.
-This allows us to probe the effects of non-Gaussian fluctuations in transition paths.
+To validate our results numerically, we construct a Markov Chain Monte Carlo (MCMC) method that allows for simultaneous exploration of multiple transition pathways.We find excellent agreement between the semi-classical expansion and numerical results for a large range of diffusivities and path durations.
+We now detail our results.

-\emph{The transition path ensemble. }We begin with a survey of the mathematical approach to probability measures, actions and densities of the stochastic process generated by the $d$-dimensional overdamped Langevin equation, expressed in Itô form as
+\emph{The transition path ensemble. }We consider the stochastic process generated by the $d$-dimensional overdamped Langevin equation, expressed in Itô form as